 The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

-Last year the Abbotsford Rock & Gem Show happened at the Matsqui Community Hall on November 18th to 20th.
-In 2023 the Maple Ridge Lapidary Club has an event on February 25th and 26th.
+In 2023 the Maple Ridge Lapidary Club had an event on the weekend of February 25th and 26th.

 Maple Ridge Lapidary Rock and Gem Show